microsoft/pxt-maker/docs/projects/jacdac/console.md

 ## ~

 Enable console logging service over JACDAC.
-Use the [console screen](/projects/jacdac/console-screen) to view the messages.
+Use the [JACDAC debugger](https://jacdac.org/debug) to view the messages using WebUSB.

 ```blocks
 jacdac.setDeviceName("thing")